 Advantage has been taken of the transitional rules of FRS 103 that permit the stepped increase in disclosure of claims development information.
-The claims development information disclosed will be increased from seven years to ten years over the period 2018 to 2020.
+The claims development information disclosed will be increased up to ten years up to the 2020 year end.